 The lovely little Village Eyrarbakki on the South Coast of Iceland & Húsið - the House

-I often visit the pretty little villages on the south coast of Iceland, Stokkseyri and Eyrarbakki - where the pace of life is much different than that of Reykjavík, Iceland's capital city, where I live.
-In this travel-blog, I will be showing you what I find so alluring about Eyrarbakki village, which has got around 570 inhabitants.
+I often visit the pretty little villages on the south coast of Iceland, Stokkseyri and Eyrarbakk, where the pace of life is very different from that of Reykjavík, Iceland's capital city, where I live.

-Back in the 18th century Eyrarbakki was a very vibrant community and served as a centre for fashion and culture in Iceland.
-Here you could find one of Iceland's biggest ports and trading centres in Iceland serving the south coast of Iceland all the way to Mt.
+Back in the 18th century, Eyrarbakki was a very vibrant community and served as a centre for fashion and culture in Iceland.
+Here you could find one of Iceland's biggest ports and trading centres, serving the south coast of Iceland all the way to Mt.
 Lómagnúpur.

-Nowadays Eyrarbakki is so quiet, yet with so much to offer.
+Nowadays, Eyrarbakki is so quiet yet offers so much.
 If you love quaint old colourful houses and a slow pace of life, then Eyrarbakki is the place to visit :)

 Top photo: the colourful houses at Eyrarbakki